Public Ledger for Sensitive Data: Protocol Specifications

 \item To publish an encrypted file on the ledger at a time $t_j$, a user $U_l$ requests an encryption token. $F$ takes the public key $q_l$ of the user and computes:

 \item Let $b - 1$ be the index of the last block in the ledger, thus the file will be published in the $b$-th block.
 Let $m_b$ be the message (file) that $U_l$ wants to encrypt, and $I_b \delta$ its length.
-Then $U_l$ divides the message in pieces of equal length $\delta$ (padding if necessary), and computes their digest through a secure hash function $h$:
+Then $U_l$ divides the message in pieces $ m_{b, i} $ of equal length $\delta$, and chooses a random exponent $k_b \in \Zp$ to compute the encrypted shards as: